OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 For example, some uses for a Host Path Volume resource are:

-* running a Container that needs access to Docker internals; use a hostPath of /var/lib/docker
+* Running a Container that needs access to Docker internals; use a hostPath of `/var/lib/docker`.
-* running cAdvisor in a Container; use a hostPath of /sys
+* Running cAdvisor in a Container; use a hostPath of `/sys`.
-* allowing a Pod to specify whether a given hostPath should exist prior to the Pod running, whether it should be created, and what it should exist as
+* Allowing a Pod to specify whether a given hostPath should exist prior to the Pod running, whether it should be created, and what it should exist as.

-The `Path` field is required, and is set to the file or directory on the node's host filesystem that is to be exposed to the container.
+The `Path` field is required and is set to the file or directory on the node's host filesystem that is to be exposed to the container.

-The `Type` field is optional, and has the supported values:
+The `Type` field is optional and has the supported values:

 |Value | 	Behavior |
 |-|-|